dougeby/IntuneDocs/intune/troubleshoot-jamf.md

    Could not retrieve the access token for Microsoft Graph API.
 Check the configuration for Microsoft Intune Integration.
 ```

-The source of this error can be one of the following.
+The source of this error can be one of the following causes:

-#### Cause 1

-**There's a permission issue with the Jamf Pro application in Azure.**
+#### There's a permission issue with the Jamf Pro application in Azure

 While registering the Jamf Pro app in Azure, one of the following conditions occurred:
 - The app received more than one permission.